SandTechStuff/10ThemeFor11/README.md

 # 10ThemeFor11

 > [!NOTE]
-> This theme is about 50% complete.
+> This theme is about 75% complete.
 To track its progress, check the ["Theme Progress"](https://github.com/SandTechStuff/10ThemeFor11/issues/1) issue.
 > When most assets are completed, a proper theme will be provided in releases.

+> [!WARNING]
+> Windows builds after Canary 27818 (25H2) are not currently supported.

 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/SandTechStuff/10ThemeFor11/total)
 ![GitHub last commit](https://img.shields.io/github/last-commit/SandTechStuff/10ThemeFor11)